selmakcby/selmakocabiyikresume/README.md

 2. Connect your repository to Vercel
 3. Deploy automatically with zero configuration

-The website is currently deployed at: [adyenapplicaiton.vercel.app](https://adyenapplicaiton.vercel.app)
+The website is currently deployed at: [selmakocabiyikresume.vercel.app](https://selmakocabiyikresume.vercel.app)

 ## 📝 Customization

-To customize this application for your own use:
+To customize this portfolio for your own use:

 1. Update personal information in the CV section
 2. Modify the motivation letter content
-3. Customize chatbot responses in `app/components/ChatBot.tsx`
+3. Update project showcase in the `app/projects/` directory
 4. Adjust colors and styling in `app/globals.css`
-5. Update the navigation and footer links
+5. Update the navigation and contact links
+6. Customize the about page with your personal story

 ## 🤝 Contributing